millerk22/emc2-labs/EMC2-Labs-Fall/lab02.rst

    for item in A:
       print(item)

-Now let’s try something slightly more complicated.
+Now let's try something slightly more complicated.
 Consider the following function.

 .. code-block:: python